 \section{Introduction}

 The main research direction of this paper comes from the issue originally raised by S. Smale \cite{SS-1963} in the 1960s.
-He hoped to classify all the smooth self-maps of any differential manifold, and then study the dynamical properties of some smooth self-maps better.
+He hoped to classify all smooth self-maps of differential manifolds, and to obtain a better understanding of the dynamical properties of some smooth self-maps.

-First of all, let us review the conceptions of topologically conjugate, smooth conjugate, linear conjugate and algebraically conjugate.
+First of all, let us review the concepts of topological conjugacy, smooth conjugacy, linear conjugacy and algebraic conjugacy.

 Assume that $X$ is a topological manifold, and $f,\,g$ are continuous self-maps of $X$.
 If there exists a homeomorphism $h:\,X \rightarrow X$ such that